5 Signs of Strabismus in Children

 Closing an Eye

 As strabismus develops and the child struggles with their vision, they may close the lazy eye to steady their sight.
 They may also open and close each eye alternately as they look around.
-This behavior enables the child to block the image from an eye, causing the problem to become rooted.
+This behavior enables the child to block the image from the lazy eye, causing the problem to become rooted.

 Squinting in Moderate Light